FangcatChina/Pyfang-Language/README.md

 Looking for bugs: people who are active in the field of programming.

-###Development tips
+### Development tips

-####Independent operation
+#### Independent operation

-In our new warehouse（ http://gitee.com/Fangcatchina/pyfang-standalone ）There are plug-ins that can run pyfang files independently!
+In our new warehouse（http://gitee.com/Fangcatchina/pyfang-standalone）There are plug-ins that can run pyfang files independently!

 ####Chinese Course